mubtAAhij/DragonSync-iOS/README.md

 * Spoof analysis
 * MAC randomization monitoring

+> [!TIP]
-To get a better view:
+> To get a better view:
-* Tap the "Live" map button for full-screen tracking
+> * Tap the "Live" map button for full-screen tracking
-* Select any drone entry to view full details
+> * Select from Active Drones to view full details
-* Watch for color changes indicating signal strength or alerts
+> * Watch for color changes indicating signal strength or alerts

-#### Advanced Spoofing Detection
-When enabled, DragonSync's spoof detection provides:
-* Signal strength analysis relative to reported positions
-* Flight physics validation
-* Position consistency monitoring
-* Detailed confidence scoring
-* Full breakdown of detection reasons

-#### Signal Analysis
-Watch for MAC randomization and track signal changes:
-* MAC address pattern detection
-* Real-time association tracking
-* Historical MAC mapping
-* Signal type identification
-* Source verification

 ### History & Analysis